WHAT IS IN THIS LEAFLET

 Taking other medicines

-If FERINJECT is given together with oral iron preparations, then these oral preparations will be less efficient.
+If FERINJECT is given together with oral iron preparations, then these oral preparations will be less effective.

 Please tell your doctor if you are taking or have recently taken any other medicines, including medicines obtained without prescription.